Autocourse: History

 The first edition of Autocourse appeared in 1951, as a quarterly review of motorsport, initially with each article in four languages (English, French, German and Italian).
 Its aims were "to provide the most complete data obtainable with interesting and authentic information, settle arguments and provide countless hours of interesting study and amusement."
 In 1957 a change of publisher saw the title change to 'Autocourse - For Motoring Sportsmen' and then as 'Autocourse and Sporting Motorist' until 1959.
 The first Autocourse in annual form was published in 1959 as a paperback.
 The first hardback annual was 1961/62 which continues to this day.
 In 1963, Jim Clark started the tradition of the F1 World Champion writing the foreword for the annual, a tradition only broken in 1991, when Senna refused following a dispute over the annual's Top Ten drivers (see below).

 Starting in 1966, the annual's editor (currently Tony Dodgins, who took over in 2016 after the death of long time editor Alan Henry) has chosen the Top Ten F1 drivers of each season.
 In 1991, the Formula One Review was changed into a team-by-team format.
 In 2000, Autocourse celebrated its 50th anniversary.
 In 2005, Bryn Williams took on the publishing of the annual with Crash Media Group, who purchased the series from Hazleton Publishing (publishers since 1975).

 In late 2009, CMG confirmed a deal to sell on the title to Icon Publishing (which was formed by Bryn Williams again with Steve Small who has a long established relationship with the annual from being the Picture Editor).

 Format

 Title pages

 The front cover features a full-scale photograph of that year's F1 championship-winning driver in his car, underneath the distinctive yellow "Autocourse" title.
 In 1976, a drawing by Michael Turner was also used.
 In 1994 and 1995, three photos were used on the front cover.
 The interior title page often features the runner-up, or another photograph of note.

 Foreword

 This has been written by the newly crowned champion since 1963 and is accompanied by their signature.
-The only exception was in 1991, when Nobuhiko Kawamoto, the chief of Honda's F1 engine programme, wrote it instead of Ayrton Senna, after Senna was not acclaimed the Number One driver in the annual the previous year, despite winning the title.
+There have been only two exceptions.
+The first was in 1991, when Nobuhiko Kawamoto, the chief of Honda's F1 engine programme, wrote it instead of Ayrton Senna, after Senna was not acclaimed the Number One driver in the annual the previous year, despite winning the title.

+The second occasion was in 2023 when the foreword was penned by Red Bull Racing team principal Christian Horner.